aws-samples/aws-modernization-gitops-with-weaveworks/content/40_workshop_4_hipo-teams/20_create-eks-cluster/_index.md

 For this exercise we will need to create an EKS cluster.
 We will be using the **Cloud9** terminal window to do this.

 {{% notice warning %}}
-Not all AWS regions have all EKS capabilities enabled
+Not all AWS regions have all EKS capabilities enabled.
+The config file below assumes you are running the workshop from `us-west-2 (Oregon)`.
+If you are using a different region make sure you replace `us-west-2` in the config with your region.
 {{% /notice %}}

 Create a new file in the root of your environment called `cluster.yaml` and paste in the following as the contents: